-Things to do at Yarra bend park
+Things to do at Yarra Bend Park

 Its true beauty is lush natural bushland right on Melbourne’s doorstep.
 This spot offers parks, cafes and walking trails along the Yarra River.
-At Studley Park, you can hire a canoe, and visit the iconic Dights Falls on the 2.2-kilometre trail walk.
+At Studley Park, you can hire a canoe and visit the iconic Dights Falls on the 2.2-kilometre trail walk.
 You can also visit Deep Rock which is nestled amongst thick red gums along the river.
 There is plenty of parking is available at the entrance of the park.
 Studley Park is a very kid-friendly place with walking tracks, picnic areas, BBQs, open play areas, recreational boat hire and ducks ready for a feed.
-You can also venture up to Yarra Bend Park which is also a popular spot for the family.
+You can also venture up to Yarra Bend Park, which is also a popular spot for the family.

 Fishing at Yarra Bend Park

 At Yarra Bend Park, you can catch carp, eels, redfin and estuary perch.
 Either fishing with bait from the banks for carp and redfin with corn, worms, bread, or maggots.
 A simple running sinker with little weight is the best as it’s a very shallow system.
 We also suggest using small soft plastics, spinners and shallow diving hard body lures.
 Click here to see our best lures and plastics when targeting Redfin.
 It all depends on what you’re targeting.
-If you are chasing Carp then a 3-5 or 4-6 kilo rod with a 4000 size reel is very appropriate.
+If you are chasing Carp, then a 3-5 or 4-6 kilo rod with a 4000 size reel is very appropriate.
 When targeting smaller freshwater species such as redfin we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
 Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pound.
 Then finished with roughly a rod length of a quality fluorocarbon leader.

 Please be respectful of the environment around you.
 Please note that fishing is not permitted within the Grey-headed Flying-fox colony area at this location.
 Wildlife rescuers are regularly contacted to rescue flying foxes and birds which get caught on hooks/lines left suspended in trees overhanging the river.
 Wildlife usually needs to be euthanised due to the injuries caused by hooks and line entanglement.
 If they survive they require considerable veterinary work and extensive rehabilitation.

-Recommended baits Yarra Bend Park
+Recommended baits for Yarra Bend Park

 • Corn